History of the Milwaukee Bucks: 2020-2021: Second championship

-2021-present: Successful seasons and playoff disappointment
+2021-2026: Successful seasons and playoff disappointment

-After won the World Champion The Bucks beat the Chicago Bulls in the first round in five games even without Middleton suffered a medial collateral ligament sprain, the Bucks lost to the eventual Conference champion Boston Celtics in seven games in the conference semifinals, in their third playoff matchup in five seasons.
+In 2021–22, the Bucks withstood the absence of starting center Lopez for most of the season.
+Despite this, they were able to finish with a record of 51–31, securing the third seed in the East, as Lopez was able to recover in time for the playoffs.
+Although they defeated the Chicago Bulls in five games in the first round, they would lose Middleton to a foot injury in the process, rendering him absent for the remainder of the postseason.
+This absence would prove costly as the Bucks' title defense ended in seven games against the Boston Celtics, a rival they have encountered in the postseason for the third time in five seasons.

+The Bucks kept most of their roster intact for the 2023 season.
+Despite the absence of Middleton for the majority of the regular season, they would once again clinch the best record in the league at 58–24, winning the inaugural Maurice Podoloff Trophy.
+Antetokounmpo averaged a career-high 31.1 points, and he and Holiday would make the All-Star team.
+Holiday and Lopez were also rewarded All-Defensive selections.
+Despite the successful regular season, the Bucks, in a repeat of their 2020 season, came up short once more against the Miami Heat, who upset them again in five games en route to the 2023 NBA Finals.

 In the 2023 offseason, the Bucks hired Adrian Griffin to replace Mike Budenholzer.
 On September 27, 2023, the Bucks acquired seven-time all-star point guard Damian Lillard in a 3-team trade with the Portland Trail Blazers and the Boston Celtics, sending away Jrue Holiday.
 This addition in the side propelled the team to a 49-33 record in the 2023-24 season.
 On January 23, 2024, the Bucks fired their head coach, Adrian Griffin, and replaced him with Doc Rivers, despite Griffin guiding the team to a 30-13 record at the start of the season.
 The Bucks finished as the 3rd seed, behind the Boston Celtics and the New York Knicks.
 In the first round of the playoffs, the Bucks lost to the Indiana Pacers in six games.